Google Analytics 4, A Rocky Start

 Change is hard

-While it’s no secret that we are creatures of habit, all this confusion has caused a lot of people to swap back to UA.
+While it’s no secret that we are creatures of habit, those earlier adopters who did switch to GA4 in the beginning, found themselves swapping back to UA.

 GA4 itself is very barebones.
 The benefit is that it is completely customizable.
 The No. 1 thing to understand about GA4 is it primarily focuses on hits or “events” to track interaction on the page instead of how long the page is open.